abdulwaqar844/react-exrepss-fileupload/README.md

     return res.status(400).json({ msg: "No file uploaded" });
   }
   const file = req.files.file;
-  // We need unique file name to save it in folder and then use filename to access it.
-I have replace space with - and concatinated file name with Date String.
-We can also used uuid package as well. const UFileName = `${new Date().getTime()}-${file.name.replaceAll(" ", "-")}`;
+  // Unique name is required for every uploaded file so we are renaming it with date string we can also use unique ID generators like UUID etc. const UFileName = `${new Date().getTime()}-${file.name.replaceAll(" ", "-")}`;
   // This line of code will save our file in public/uploads folder in our
   //appliction and will retrun err if any error found if no error found then return pathname of file.